pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 date:     2022-10-12 21:00:00 +0200
 katex:    true
 tags:
- - Lambda calculus
+ - λ-calculus
  - JavaScript
- - Functional programming
+ - functional programming
  - node.js
 ---
 *We explore the very core of lambda calculus using the JavaScript language.
 We build up propositional logic from scratch and use it to solve a logic puzzle.*